sara-nl/clouddocs/VU-20161019/partB.markdown

 That was it.
 From now on you will get a 4-core VM running using the same *Cursus Image*.

+> **Food for brain:**
+>
+> After changing this template, how many cores would the vm that you created during step 2 'Scale up to a multicore VM' have?
+Does changing a template change the currently running VM's that are based on it?

 #### Instantiate the four-core VM

 * Instantiate a VM from the updated `template`.